 Systemic Team Coaching Diploma

-Our Masters-level Systemic Team Coaching Diploma enables experienced coaches, Organisation Development consultants and team leaders to become among the most highly qualified team coaches in the field today.
+Our ICF-accredited Systemic Team Coaching Diploma enables experienced coaches, organisation development consultants and team leaders to become among the most highly qualified team coaches in the field today.

-One of the longest-running team coaching programmes available, this ICF-accredited team coaching training deepens your practice by supporting you in applying your learning to a live client assignment.
+One of the longest-running team coaching programmes available, this team coaching training deepens your practice by supporting you in applying your learning to a live client assignment.
 It offers the expertise of highly experienced coaching faculty and support of an experienced, international learning community.

 “Systemic Team Coaching is an ongoing partnership and the Masters-level Diploma helps you learn how to partner with a complex team during a coaching programme lasting 9-12 months.
 It provides a very rich action learning cycle with theories, practice with your learning group, applying your learning to your client project, as well as review, reflection and supervision from expert faculty.
 Professor Peter Hawkins, AoEC Honorary President

 Peter Hawkins explains how the STC Diploma helps team coaches develop:

 As part of an international cohort meeting in London for five modules throughout the year with expert faculty, you’ll be part of a knowledgable, supportive and experienced learning community.

 - Explanation of the theoretical foundations and practice of systemic team coaching